-4. Governa ance, Commitments, and Engagemen t Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 4.1 Governance structure of the organization, including committees under the highest governance body responsible for specific tasks, such as setting strategy or organizational oversight. • Pages: 25-33 • 4.2 Indicate whether the chair of the highest governance body is also an executive officer. • Pages: 5, 25-33 • 4.3 For organizations that have a unitary board structure, state the number of members of the highest governance body that are independent and/or non-executive members. • Pages: 25-33 • 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body. • Pages: 33.
-Board meetings for shareholders due to the nature of the company's ownership and employee grievance system based at the HR department. • 4.5 Linkage between compensation for members of the highest governance body, senior managers, and executives (including departure arrangements), and the organization's performance (including social and environmental performance). • Pages: 36 No data regarding compensations for senior managers and executives has been collected • 4.6 Processes in place for the highest governance body to ensure conflicts of interest are avoided. • Pages: 25-33 Currently being developed. • 4.7 Process for determining the qualifications and expertise of the members of the highest governance body for guiding the organization's strategy on economic, environmental, and social topics. • Pages: 25-33 Proprietary information. • 4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental, and social performance and the status of their implementation. • Pages: 30-31, 57 • 4.9 Procedures of the highest governance body for overseeing the organization's identification and management of economic, environmental, and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct, and principles. • Pages: 5, 13-14, 29, 31-33, 57 • 4.1 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance. • None • 4.11 Explanation of whether and how the precautionary approach or principle is addressed by the organization. • N/A • 7
+4.1 Governance structure of the organization, including committees under the highest governance body responsible for specific tasks, such as setting strategy or organizational oversight. • Pages: 9, 21-26 • 4.2 Indicate whether the chair of the highest governance body is also an executive officer. • Page: 9 • 4.3 For organizations that have a unitary board structure, state the number of members of the highest governance body that are independent and/or non-executive members. • Pages: 9, 21-26 • 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body. • Board meetings for shareholders due to the nature of ownership and employee grievance system based at the HR department • 4.5 Linkage between compensation for members of the highest governance body, senior managers, and executives (including departure arrangements), and the organization's performance (including social and environmental performance). • No data regarding compensations for senior managers and executives has been collected • 4.6 Processes in place for the highest governance body to ensure conflicts of interest are avoided. • Pages: 21-26 • 4.7 Process for determining the qualifications and expertise of the members of the highest governance body for guiding the organization's strategy on economic, environmental, and social topics. • NA due to nature of ownership (confidential) •

+T • , 4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental, and social performance and the status of their implementation. • Pages: 21-26 • 4.9 Procedures of the highest governance body for overseeing the organization's identification and management of economic, environmental, and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct, and principles. • Pages: 5; 6-7; 21- 26 • 4.1 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance. • MHCFI has to abide by external ESG standards; is regularly audited by relevant authorities and external auditors against these standards. • 4.11 Explanation of whether and how the precautionary approach or principle is addressed by the organization. • N/A • 7 4.12 Externally developed economic, environmental, and social charters, principles, or other initiatives to which the organization subscribes or endorses. • Pages: 21-26 • 1 4.13 Memberships in associations (such as industry associations) and/or national/international advocacy organizations in which the organization: Has positions in governance bodies; Participates in projects or committees; • Pages: 21-26 • 1